Heilongjiang: Economy

 Heilongjiang's GDP has been rising steadily since 2003, growing 37% from 2003 to 2007.
 The value of the private economy reached RMB234 billion in 2006 and accounted for 37.6 percent of the GDP.
 In that year, the tax revenue from private enterprises hit RMB20.5 billion.

 Private enterprises in Heilongjiang led the overall economic growth of the province.
 Many leading private enterprises have begun to emerge.
-The province's three major private enterprises, namely the Heilongjiang Sunflower Medicine Ltd, Qitaihe Yidaxin Coal Co., and Heilongjiang Yiyang Group, each contributed more than RMB100 million in tax revenue in 2007.